Package 'orderly2'

 After file deletion, we look through and remove all empty directories; orderly2 has similar semantics here to git where directories are never directly tracked.

-For recent gert (not yet on CRAN) we will ask git if files are ignored; if ignored then they are good candidates for deletion!
+For recent gert we will ask git if files are ignored; if ignored then they are good candidates for deletion!
 We encourage you to keep a per-report .gitignore that lists files that will copy into the source directory, and then we can use that same information to clean up these files after generation.
 Importantly, even if a file matches an ignore rule but has been committed to your repository, it will no longer match the ignore rule.

 Value